0xa48rx394r83e9/0xa48rx394r83e9/README.md

 ## Hey! 👋
-Just work with random projects for fun.
+Work on random projects for fun.

 - Currently working on a repo called ravent